 Day 12 – Kennedy Space Center Tour

-Visit Kennedy Space Center, the place where humanity first left Earth to explore other skies.
-More than a working launch facility, the Kennedy Space Center Visitor Complex is a symbol of America, human ingenuity, and human curiosity.
-More interactive than a museum, more inspiring than a science center, and more authentic and educational than a theme park, the Kennedy Space Center Visitor Complex offers a mix of thrilling simulators, breathtaking attractions, behind-the-scenes tours, interactive exhibits, larger-than-life 3D space films, rocket launch viewing opportunities, and more.
+Visit the Kennedy Space Center, the place where humankind first left Earth to explore the skies beyond.
+More than just an active launch center, the Kennedy Space Center Visitor Complex is a symbol of America, of human ingenuity and curiosity.
+More interactive than a museum, more inspiring than a science center, and more authentic and educational than a theme park, the complex offers a mix of thrilling simulators, breathtaking attractions, behind-the-scenes tours, interactive exhibits, larger-than-life 3D space films, opportunities to witness rocket launches, and much more.

 St Augustine to Cape Canaveral: 93 miles, 1 hour 45 minutes